Sightem/RBLXAutorestart-with-onlyvip/README.md

 # RBLXAutorestart-with-onlyvip
-just the implementation of onlyvip to Curve's autorestart
+just the implementation of onlyvip to Curve's autorestart for you degenerates

 https://github.com/curv3ball/roblox-autorestart